 August this year, we successfully carried out the first leg of PH Trails tours, the Camp and Delve: Burot Beach, with six guests; Ken, Analyn, Christian, Clarice, Erwin, and Victoria.

-After buying the stuff (water, ice, rice, meat and veggies, etc) we needed at the market near the terminal, we then transferred to our pre-contacted tricycles to bring us to Burot Beach.
-We endured the 30-minute rough ride and it was a lot uncomfortable when you’re seated in the backride, which I was.
-Good thing I wasn’t alone, I shared the penitence with Erwin and, of course, Marx and Ken who were on the other trike’s backseat.
-And the girls…, they were enjoying the breeze at the comfort of their seats.
+After buying the stuff (water, ice, rice, meat and veggies, etc) that we needed at the market near the terminal, we then transferred to our pre-contacted tricycles to bring us to Burot Beach.
+We endured the 30-minute rough ride.
+It was a lot uncomfortable when you’re seated in the back.
+Trust me, I tried it.

-I brought out the (portable) butane stove and cooked for lunch.
+I brought out the portable butane stove and cooked for lunch.
 Everybody was excited to taste Marx experimental chicken adobo.
-While waiting for the food, we set up our shelter for the day and night.
+While waiting for the food, we set up our shelter for the day and night at the beach.

 We contacted a boatman to bring us to the nearby sandbar.
 Unfortunately, the tide wasn’t low enough for us to see the mound.
-The sandbar was ashamed to surface so we ended up wading on its knee-deep waters.
-We noticed sea urchin infestation which made everybody to be wary on the dark areas of the sea.
+The sandbar was ashamed to surface, so we ended up wading on its knee-deep waters.
+We noticed sea urchin infestation as well, which made everybody to be wary on the dark areas of the sea.

 We strolled along the entire stretched of the shore and found this very interesting strip (shown in the following photo).
-Shockingly, they weren’t just enjoying the swim but with the hermit crab race in the makeshift tracks.
+The group weren’t just enjoying the swim, but also with the hermit crab race on the makeshift tracks.

 Watching these very cute puppies playing gave us additional entertainment.

-We proceeded to Tagaytay City the day after.
+We headed to Tagaytay the day after.